 "Approach" is basic.
-If our attitudes are wrong, many of these methods will not work as well as they should.
-Where attitudes are right and rapport is good, we can be surprised by what local people show they know, and what they can do.
+If attitudes are wrong, many of these methods will not work as well as they should.
+Where attitudes are right and rapport is good, it is often surprising what local people show they know, and what they can do.